benphelps/homepage-docs/src/pages/en/configs/settings.md

 background: https://images.unsplash.com/photo-1502790671504-542ad42d5189?auto=format&fit=crop&w=2560&q=80
 ```

-Or you may pass the path to a local image relative to the `/app/public` directory, which could be configured like this,
+Or you may pass the path to a local image relative to e.g. `/app/public/images` directory. *Note: do not create a bind mount to the entire `/app/public/` directory.*

-Inside of your Docker Compose file, mount a path to where your images are kept:
+For example, inside of your Docker Compose file, mount a path to where your images are kept:

 ```yaml
 volumes: